rspamd/rspamd.com/doc/modules/multimap.md

 * `query` - match query string
 * `regexp:/re/` - extracts generic information using the specified regular expression from the hostname
 * `tag:name` - matches full hostnames that have URL tag with `name`
-* `tld` - matches TLD (top level domain) part of the URL
+* `tld` - matches eSLD (effective second level domain - a second-level domain or something that's effectively so like `example.com` or `example.za.org`)
-* `tld:regexp:/re/` - extracts generic information using the specified regular expression from the TLD part
+* `tld:regexp:/re/` - extracts generic information using the specified regular expression from the eSLD part
+* `top` - matches TLD (top level domain) part of the hostname

 ## Pre-filter maps